rdbliss/rdbliss.github.io/_posts/2021-06-23-covid-brings-out-the-sun-for-stormy-petrels-women-s-volleyball.md

    have always been at least average, and have been moderately to very strong in recent years.

-2. **The declining fighters,** Centre and Millsaps.
+2. **The declining giants,** Centre and Millsaps.
 These teams were good a while ago, but have been in a sharp decline recently.
 They are firmly below average.

-3. **The Stormy Petrels.** Oglethope has been very weak for the *entire* period in question.
-They are, without a doubt, the dregs of the SAA.
+3. **The Stormy Petrels** are, without a doubt, the dregs of the SAA.

 Now that we have some context for how bad the Stormy Petrels are, 6-5 doesn't sound so bad, does it?
 Why, after looking at that graph, 6-5 is like winning